brendenwest/it112/6_django_views_templates.md

 ### Django URLs

-Django's URL configuration routes incoming requests to the appropriate view function for processing.
+Django's URL configuration maps incoming requests to the appropriate view function for processing.
 URL configuration is in a **urls.py** file like this:

     from . import views
-    urlpatterns = [path('url-path/' views.my_view, name='my-view'),]
+    urlpatterns = [

-Where
+        path('', views.home, name='home'),
+        path('url-path/' views.my_view, name='my-view'),
+    ]

+Where:
 * **urlpatterns** is a list of URL paths
+* the empty path corresponds to the site root
 * **url-path** is a route or pattern to match.
 The pattern can be a regular expression.
 * **my_view** is the view function (or class) to invoke

-Parameters from the URL path can be passed into the view for processing.
+Parameters defined in the URL path are passed into the view for processing.
 For example, this pattern:

     urlpatterns = [
         path(r'^url-path/<int:id>/', views.my_view,   name='my-view')